 M18.
-CO SERVIC OVID-19 ALLIED HEALTH TELEHEALTH 26.
-COVID-19 ALLIED HEALTH, GRO DIETETICS PHO Group M18.
-COVID-19 Allied Health Telehealth Services Subgroup 26.
-COVID-19 Allied health, group dietetics phone Phone attendance by an eligible dietitian to provide a dietetics health service to a person for assessing the person's suitability for group services for the management of type 2 diabetes, including taking a comprehensive patient history, identifying an appropriate group services program based on the patient needs and preparing the person for the group services if: (a) the person has type 2 diabetes; and (b) the person is being managed by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) under a shared care plan or a GP management plan or, if the person a resident of an aged care facility, the person's medical practitioner has contributed to a multidisciplinary care plan; and (c) the person is referred to an eligible dietitian by the medical practitioner using a referral form that has been issued by the Department, or a referral form that contains all the components of the form issue by the Department; and (d) the service is provided to the person individually; and (e) the service is of at least 45 minutes duration; and (f) after the service, the eligible dietitian gives a written report to the referring medical practitioner mentioned in paragraph (c); payable once in a calendar year for this or any other assessment for group services item (including services to which this item, item 92384, or in items 81100, 81110 and 81120 of the Allied Health Determination apply) Fee 93286 Fee: \$82.35 Benefit: 85% = \$70.00 M19.
-CO SERVIC OVID-19 MIDWIFE TELEHEALTH CES 1.
-MIDWIFE TELEHEALTH ATTENDANC SERVIC Group M19.
-COVID-19 Midwife Telehealth Services Subgroup 1.
-Midwife telehealth attendances Short antenatal telehealth attendance by a participating midwife, lasting up to 40 minutes.
-F ee 91211 Fee: \$33.30 Benefit: 85% = \$28.35 Long antenatal telehealth attendance by a participating midwife, lasting at least 40 minutes.
-F ee 91212 Fee: \$55.05 Benefit: 85% = \$46.80 Short postnatal telehealth attendance by a participating midwife, lasting up to 40 minutes.
-Fee 91214
+AL LIED HEALTH TELEHEALTH SERVICES 25.
+COVID-19 ALLIED HEALTH, GROUP DIETETICS TELEHEALTH SERVICES Group M18.
+Allied health telehealth services Subgroup 25.
+COVID-19 Allied heal th, group dietetics telehealth services Telehealth attendance by an eligible dietitian to provide a dietetics health service to a person for assessing the person's suitability for group services for the management of type 2 diabetes, inclutaking a comprehensive patient history, identifying an appropriate group services program based patient's needs and preparing the person for the group services if: for the management of type 2 diabetes, including in appropriate group services program based on the (a) the person has type 2 diabetes; and (b) the person is being managed by a medical practit specialist or consultant physician) under a GP managaged care facility, the person's medical practitioner l gement plan or, if the person is a resident of an (c) the person is referred to an eligible dietitian by the been issued by the Department, or a referral form the the Department; and (d) the service is provided to the person individually ; and Fee 93284 (e) the service is of at least 45 minutes duration; and payable once in a calendar year for this or any other assessment for group services item (including services to which this item, item 92386, or items 81100, 81110 and 81120 of the Allied Health Determination apply)